PRIMARY SCHOOL TEACHING / EDUCATION:

 - Meals during Orientation days

-- Lunch during the week and Meals over weekends for volunteers placed at the Volunteer House
+- Lunch, dinner and weekend meals are excluded for volunteers placed at the Volunteer House

 - Evening activities